SKKU-SecLab/CTI_Lense/README.md

 ```

 ## Results and R script for the Figures
-We shares the results and R script that we used to draw the figures in our paper in `PaperFig-R/PaperFigs.ipynb`.
+We share the results and R script that we used to draw the figures in our paper in `PaperFig-R/PaperFigs.ipynb`.